onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 This script does not have any arguments, but demonstrates returning a complex data structure - an array of structs.
 The struct, which has multiple properties, is defined in the script itself.

-The data being returned is a list of NFTs that are for sale, and contains the Id, price and owner’s address for each NFT.
+The data being returned is a list of NFTs that are for sale, and contains the Id, price and owner's address for each NFT.
 Right now it will not return anything, because there are no NFTs for sale.
 You will need to run the **Submit Transaction List NFT** test in the Transactions tab for this script to display anything.

 The cadence script for this test is in the same location as the others, called **get-nfts-for-sale.cdc**.

 ### Transactions

 Like Scripts, Transactions are cadence code that you write and are executed on the blockchain, but that is where the similarities end.
 The purpose of Transactions is to mutate data on the blockchain.
 To do this, the Transaction must be signed by the account/s that are going to be affected.
-The Transaction code can contain arguments, but can’t return a value.
+The Transaction code can contain arguments, but can't return a value.
 This is because there is a delay for the Transaction to execute, because it has to go through the collection/consensus/execution/verification cycle.

 For more information about Transactions, see [https://developers.flow.com/cadence/language/transactions](https://developers.flow.com/cadence/language/transactions).